-- .
-The symmetry energy strongly determines the NS radius. - USEC conjecture has been corroborated and $\rm E{s}$ related quantities found to be correlated with the NS radius. - GW170817 favours softer EoS and together with the Durca constraint DD2F-like EoS are favoured. - Future GW observations, NICER and SKA will soon result into stronger NS EoS constraints.
+- USEC conjecture has been corroborated and E_s related quantities found to be correlated with the NS radius. - GW170817 favours softer EoS and together with the Durca constraint DD2F-like EoS are favoured.
+Hybrid stars are also favoured. - Future GW observations, NICER and SKA will soon result into stronger NS EoS constraints. - Many possible astrophysical scenarios for mass twins.